kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## A Framework Can Now Be Easier to Learn Than Its Community Size Suggests
+## A Framework Can Now Be Easier to Learn Than Its Community Size Suggests { #framework-can-now-be }

 Historically, community size strongly influenced perceived learnability.